phenogit/phenogit.github.io/kit-korner-notes.markdown

     In middle of hand, T/9 show 0 or 2 higher; other spot card leads are generally attitude If giving count, first played card is upside-down count, if not it is standard count
 ##### Opening Leads
+    A from AK
+    Non-partner's suit
-    A from AK, Rusinow(lower of touching honors with more than a doubleton), K is power lead; _partner's suit does not apply, standard leads_, attitude leads for small card
+        Rusinow(lower of touching honors with more than a doubleton) K is power lead
+    Partner's suit
+        Standard leads
+    Attitude leads for small card

+#### Suit
+##### General
+    Suit-preference at trick 1
+        T/9/8 high side suit
+        2/3/4 low side suit
+        6/5/7 encouraging
+        Make least damaging signal if no suitable card Standard current count for discard
+    Splitting honors show 0 or 2 higher
+##### Opening Leads
+    From 3 small, high or low, when in doubt - count